Deferasirox for removing excess iron

 Who to contact for more information

-Your doctor or pharmacist will be able to give you more information about deferasirox and about other medicines used to treat excess iron.
+Your doctor, pharmacist or nurse will be able to give you more information about deferasirox and about other medicines used to treat excess iron.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.